-NOTE: If the tree has large buttress roots, remove them before making the notch.
+NOTE: If the tree has large buttress roots, remove before making the notch.
 Cut into the buttresses vertically, then horizontally.
 Figure 18.

-- a: Make the notch cut.
-Figure 19. - Cut 1.)
-Cut the bottom of the notch first, through 1/3 of the diameter of the tree. - Cut 2.)
-Complete the notch by making the slant cut.
+- a.
+Make the notch cut.
+Figure 19. - 1.)
+Cut the bottom of the notch first, through 1/3 of the diameter of the tree. - 2.)
+Complete the notch by making the slant cut. - 3.)
 Remove the notch of wood. - b.
-Make the felling cut.
-Figure 20. - Cut 3.)
-Cut on the opposite side of the notch about 2" higher than the bottom of the notch. - c.
-Leave enough uncut wood between the felling cut and the notch to form a hinge.
-Figure 20.

-NOTE: The hinge helps to keep the tree from twisting and falling in the wrong direction.

-d.
-Insert a wedge in the felling cut if there is any chance that the tree will not fall in the desired direction.
+Make the felling cut on the opposite side of the notch about 2" higher than the bottom of the notch. - c.
+Leave enough uncut wood between the felling .cut and the notch to form a hinge.
+Figure 20. - NOTE: The hinge helps to keep the tree from - twisting and falling in the wrong direction. - .d.
+Use a wedge if there is any chance that the tree will not fall in the desired direction.